 The minor in Medieval and Early Modern Studies is designed to provide a basic, interdisciplinary familiarity with the pre-modern world.The minor fosters geographic and cross-cultural breadth, but also allows students to integrate their interdisciplinary studies with a defined historical, geographical, or topical focus planned with their major advisor.
 Possibilities include pre-modern cultural areas (Africa, the Americas, Asia, Europe, the Middle East) or focused thematic subjects (e.g., material culture; women and gender; science, technology, and medicine; Jewish studies; religion and philosophy; music, theatre and performance; colonialism).
 The MEMS minor will enable more undergraduate students to take advantage of the extraordinary richness of our pre-modern faculty, which is dispersed across many disciplines of the college and other schools, such as Art and Architecture, Law, and Music.

-The MEMS minor program makes guided and coherent interdisciplinary study of pre-modern cultures possible for concentrators in our contributing disciplines: history, history of art, literatures, and philosophy, as well as the social sciences and geographically delimited fields like Near Eastern Studies and Asian Studies.
-The MEMS minor will enable students in these disciplines to complement the pre-modern offerings in their concentrations with an interdisciplinary context or line of inquiry, or to complement a modern area studies concentration with historical depth.
+The MEMS minor program makes guided and coherent interdisciplinary study of pre-modern cultures possible for majors in our contributing disciplines: history, history of art, literatures, and philosophy, as well as the social sciences and geographically delimited fields like Near Eastern Studies and Asian Studies.
+The MEMS minor will enable students in these disciplines to complement the pre-modern offerings in their major field with an interdisciplinary context or line of inquiry, or to complement a modern area studies major with historical depth.